Where to Eat Brunch in Asheville

 James Beard Brunch

-Three of Asheville's Beard-recognized chefs are cooking up something a little different for the weekends.
+Three of Asheville's James Beard Award-recognized chefs are cooking up something a little different for the weekends.
 Sunday brunch at Table spotlights the culinary creativity that fans of chef Jacob Sessoms have come to expect, perhaps with a few more down-home flavors.
 At Curate, chef Katie Button puts a morning spin on her authentic Spanish cuisine.
 And look for breakfast and lunch dishes filled with local fruits, veggies and meats at John Fleer's Rhubarb, or for delicious pastries, head next door to The Rhu.

 A Little Something Unexpected